charleskoffler/clprolf/README.md

 Simol Programming Language And Simol Java Framework( as well as Simol C# and PHP8 Framework)

+A slogan for simol language and framework could be "Facilitate And Guarantee Object-Oriented Programming", as well as Java is "Write Once, Run Everywhere".
 Repository about my own programming language simol, which is a superset of Java, and about Simol Java Framework both.
 The simol framework is a java framework with pure annotations, to leverage Simol language in Java, it has the same goal.
 So I will talk about the language, but this could be applied for those who are interested in the simol java framework.
 A simol C# framework is present too, for the C# users, as well as a Simol PHP 8 Framework.
  The language could be a DSL(Domain Specific Language) in simulation, as well as object oriented work.
 The definition of simol stands on few pages, and it's quite fast to get an overview.
 Simol is a programming language designed for clarity, simplicity, and ease of use.
 It aims to follow the fundamental theorem of software engineering, by adding a layer of indirection, especially for classes and interfaces.
 The language, and frameworks, inherently embeds good object oriented principles, and significant design patterns, which is a unique feature in programming languages.
 It well aligns with Domain-driven Design(DDD).
 I'm looking for persons interested in testing the language, or more if they like.

 One of the main goal, or perhaps the most important goal in simol, is to make possible to write programs that we would think quite impossible or very hard to write.
 The approach to master and make intuitive and fun the objects and class components aims to make almost totally direct or intuitive the programming task.
 Writing code with pleasure and fun, make it interesting, all this should be permitted with simol approach.
 While aiding in thinking of one solution to solve the writing problems, simol aims to aid in eventually seeing all other possible solutions.
 Indeed all the possible interpretations should help to bring different ways to solve the problem, and mastering it.
 The conception of the applications should become more human-like and manageable.

+The simol framework could bring an interesting solution for those who want to make easier java code writing.
+This is of course also possible with the C# and PHP versions.
+The simol framework brings solutions for coding with ease and fun, while keeping a great codebase quality.
+Teaching is concerned, but we're talking for other programmers too, who would look for such facilitating solutions.
+Scientists could be concerned, but computer scientists and developers too, who could look for concrete and easy solutions for programming.

 Simol frameworks contain a "beginners" package, which is composed by four classes and two interfaces, for each class and interface kind.
 For example, the SimuRealWorldObj class, or CompatInterfVersion interface.
 They are considered as the four root classes for simol, and can be used instead of the corresponding annotation, or in addition.
 As well as java has 'Object' class as a root of all classes, we have such root classes.